Pakistan Atomic Energy Commission: Studies on expansion of nuclear power

+The Pakistan Atomic Energy Commission is a prime contractor for the Government of Pakistan to take responsibility of reactor design analysis, preparation, and their proper operational function of the commercial nuclear power plants.

+In 1974–76, the Atomic Energy Commission submitted the ambitious plans to the Planning Commission on an expanding the nuclear power plants by generating the 8800 MW by 2030 and 40000 MW by 2040 to address energy security and shortage.
+This plan is still being aggressively pursued and the agency has engaged in lobbying at the governmental level for the safe usage of nuclear power sources.

+Though the nuclear safety and security regulations are enforced through the independent Nuclear Regulatory Authority (PNRA), the Atomic Energy Commission takes the responsibility as a prime contractor to safely operate and run the large commercial nuclear power plants in Karachi and Chashma which have been expanding and under construction as of 2013.

-PAEC partnership with CERN
+Partnership with CERN

+Since 1960, the PAEC has been a regular research partner and a major financial support of high energy physics experiments at the CERN.

-Pakistan has a long history of participating in experiments and research undertakings with CERN, and has a long tradition of physicists who are working around the world.
-Since the 1960s, Pakistan has been contributing and regularly participating in CERN's projects, theoretical and nuclear experiments.
-A prime example would be Abdus Salam; Salam was the first man to be accredited with all the collaboration with CERN which when he convinced them to give Pakistan stacks of nuclear emulsions exposed for further study of pions, kaons and antiprotons in the 1960s.
-Some theoretical physicists from Pakistan had the opportunity to work at CERN through short visits.
-During the 1980s, some of the experimental physicists from Pakistan, specialising in the technique of Solid State Nuclear Track Detectors (SSNTD), also benefited from CERN by exposing the stacks in the beam at the Super Proton Synchrotron (SPS).
+The Pakistan Atomic Energy Commission has a long history of participating in funding of the physics experiments and research undertakings with CERN in Switzerland.

+Since the 1960, Pakistan Atomic Energy Commission has been financially contributing and regularly participating in CERN's physics projects– in both experiments in advancing the high energy physics or validating the abstracts in the theoretical physics.
+It was the efforts of Abdus Salam and Ishfaq Ahmad later who connected the Atomic Energy Commission to collaborate with the CERN which when they convinced the CERN to give Pakistan stacks of nuclear emulsions exposed for further study of pions, kaons and antiprotons in the 1960s.
+Pakistani theoretical physicists later had opportunities to work at CERN and opened doors for the experimental physicists to build and deliver the Solid State Nuclear Track Detectors (SSNTD), also benefited from CERN by exposing the stacks in the beam at the Super Proton Synchrotron (SPS).

-In 2005, CERN awarded PAEC with the ATLAS Supplier Award in 2005, in connection with manufacturing and fabrication of various equipment for CERN.
+In 2005, CERN awarded Atomic Energy Commission with the ATLAS Supplier Award in 2005, in connection with manufacturing and fabrication of various equipment for CERN.

-On 27 June 2011, PAEC and CERN reached an agreement for extending the technical cooperation with CERN's upcoming programmes.
-CERN's Director-General Rolf-Dieter Heuer personally paid a visit to Pakistan where he spoke of the importance of science in Pakistan, and the importance of Germany's strategic alliance with Pakistan.
+On 27 June 2011, the Atomic Energy Commission and the CERN reached an agreement for extending the technical cooperation with CERN's upcoming programmes.
 The agreement was signed in order to extend an earlier agreement, which came into operation in 2003 between CERN and Pakistan for the supply of manufactured equipment for the Large Hadron Collider (LHC) at CERN, along with placement of scientists and engineers from Pakistan to assist in the scientific programme at CERN.

-With the efforts led by the PAEC, CERN made Pakistan an associate member, on 22 June 2014— the first Asian country and the second Muslim country after Turkey.
+Eventually, the efforts and long-term partnership with the CERN made Pakistan an associate member on 22 June 2014— the first Asian country and the second Muslim country after Turkey.